hansinahuja/Data-Structures/README.md

 - `./implementations` contains my implementation of the data structures covered in the course.
 - `./practice-labs` contains the solutions to the practice lab assignments given in the course.
 Each sub-directory `./practice-labs/practice-lab-i/` contains:
   - `lab-i-questions.pdf`: the questions provided in the practice lab assignment, and
-  - `solution-j.cpp`: the solutions to the questions in the aforementioned PDF file.
+  - `solution-j.cpp`: the C++ solutions to the questions in the aforementioned PDF file.